How did you decide to create Ryan's Ride?

 Michele: During the earlier years, many of the riders were our friends who participated to support us.
 As the years go, the families see Ryan’s Ride as an opportunity for their children to participate at an athletic fundraiser event designed specifically for kids.
 Many former Ryan’s Ride participants are now old enough to volunteer at the ride and continue to see the joy of the young riders and to learn to give back to the community.
 Matthew, Ryan’s twin brother now a high school junior has ramped up his planning on the upcoming ride, also.
 Monies raised from the ride have reached $800,000, which continues to support cancer programs.
 We hope some day we can reach the $1 million milestone.

-Michele: Almost fifteen years later, the focus of Ryan’s Ride is less about our personal grief and more about the light – our lives are brightened knowing that families are embracing special moments together as we witness on their faces what we ourselves felt watching Matthew (Ryan’s twin brother) as a little boy on a Sunday each June for so many years: enchantment, wonder and delight as their young riders pedal fiercely around the course.
+John: Almost fifteen years later, our lives are brightened knowing that families are embracing special moments together as we witness on their faces what we ourselves felt watching Matthew (Ryan’s twin brother) as a little boy on a Sunday each June for so many years: enchantment, wonder and delight as their young riders pedal fiercely around the course.
 We realize that enjoying what we think are the little things in life, one day we’ll look back and realize they were the big things.

 Ryan's Ride is now the largest kids' bicycle race in the California or perhaps the country.
 How do you think it caught on?